rinta-git/my-interview-prep/README.md

 • What is SASS/SCSS preprocessor?

-SASS/SCSS is a CSS preprocessor that runs on the server and compiles to CSS code that your browser understands.
+SASS/SCSS is a CSS preprocessor that runs on the server and compiles to CSS code that your browser understands.</br>
+SASS - Syntactically awsome style sheet</br>
+SCSS - Sassy Cascading Style Sheets

 • Why to use SASS instead of CSS ?